Family office at night: recovery plan with multisig diagram, estate plan materials, and executives reviewing Bitcoin operational controls

 Operational capability

-What people actually do under pressure, not paper instructions alone.
+What people actually do under pressure, reviewed as stakeholders change.

 No unilateral control Role-based approvals Verified signing events Continuity and recovery Adviser-led co-signing